 Notes

-HOW TO STORE: Store the quinoa salad in an airtight tupperware container in the fridge for up to 5 days.
-This salad can be served cold or slightly warmed.
+Store in an airtight container for up to 5 days.
+This salad can be enjoyed cold or gently warmed before serving.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.